 Don’t get sucked in by the looks

-These plates do look extremely well.
+These plates do look extremely good.
 However, they are not designed for everyday gym use.
 Chrome/Powder coat can be quite slippery.

 These plates do not have handles, making it much harder for you to carry them around.